William-Verstraeten/adalunatics/index.markdown

 *Darwish, K. (2019).
 Quantifying Polarization on Twitter: The Kavanaugh Nomination.
 ArXiv, abs/2001.02125.*

-Here, we assembled a random sample of tweets and visualized the location of these tweets on an interactive map to explore the tweets distribution.
+Here, we assembled a random sample of tweets and visualized the location of these tweets on an interactive map to explore their distribution.

 <iframe src="assets/plots/map.html" width="100%" height="600px"></iframe>